Wabinab/xenoblade-chronicles-2/src/20_bana.md

 ---

-Mòrag was in their ship's meeting room, discussing with her brother, she asked, "Shared sovereignty over- Gormott?"
+Her brother had much to discuss with her.
+"Shared sovereignty over- Gormott?"

 "Yes.
 I don't think anything less will be sufficient to placate them."